potatoguy32/Python-projects/README.md

-# Welcome to my repositorie
+# Welcome to my repo !
 The idea of this repo is to help people starting in the programming world, all the projects are well explained so you can understand and recreate them.